Coronavirus: How a Romanian sex worker is affected by German ban on prostitution | DW | 07.08.2020

 "I need to have a job and I need to make money," she said.
 "I have a daughter and I need a job to support her," she says.

-The German Union for Erotic and Sexual Service Providers (BeSD) has been protesting in several German cities, against the state-wide ban on selling sexual services, introduced in March.
+The German Union for Erotic and Sexual Service Providers (BeSD) has called protests in several German cities against the state-wide ban on selling sexual services, introduced in March.
 Elena, who works in a "big brothel" in the large western German city of Cologne, has been one of the regular participants.

 Read more: Coronavirus: A devil's bargain for Dutch prostitutes